-In summary, we report dark photon results using HAYSTAC's Phase~II axion search data, including a new search region from 19.46--\SI{19.52}{\micro\electronvolt}.
+In summary, we report dark photon results using HAYSTAC's phase~II axion search data, including a new search region from 19.46--\SI{19.52}{\micro\electronvolt}.
 This region overlaps with a recently claimed signal in a reanalysis of TASEH's data near \SI{19.5}{\micro\electronvolt}.
 Given HAYSTAC’s sensitivity, assuming a randomly polarized dark photon field, such a signal would have appeared well above the noise, but none was observed.
 We therefore exclude couplings at \PIIeDPJointAgg with 90\% confidence in this region.
 In addition, for the rest of \PII, we exclude couplings \PIIDPJointAgg between \SI{16.96}{}--\SI{19.46}{\micro\eV} at the 90\% confidence level.

-\textit{Acknowledgments}---HAYSTAC is supported by the National Science Foundation under grants PHY-1701396, PHY-1607223, PHY-1734006, PHY-2011357, PHY-2309631, PHY-2209556, the Heising-Simons Foundation under grants 2014-0904 and 2016-044, and the Sloan Foundation under grant FG-2022-19263 141275.
+\textit{Acknowledgments}---HAYSTAC is supported by the National Science Foundation under grants PHY-2514170, PHY-1306729, the Heising-Simons Foundation under grants 2014-0904, 2016-044, and the David and Lucile Packard Foundation grant number 2022-74683.
 We thank Kyle Thatcher and Calvin Schwadron for their work on the design and fabrication of the squeezed state receiver mechanical components, Felix Vietmeyer for his work on the room temperature electronics, and Steven Burrows for his graphical design work.
 We thank Vincent Bernardo and the J.~W.~Gibbs Professional Shop as well as Craig Miller and Dave Johnson for their assistance with fabricating the system’s mechanical components.
 We also wish to thank the Cory Hall Machine shop at UC Berkeley and the efforts of Sergio Velazquez for the microwave cavity used in this run.
 We thank Dr.~Matthias Buehler of low-T Solutions for cryogenics advice.
 Finally, we thank the Yale Wright laboratory for housing the experiment and providing computing and facilities support.